dgaydukov/concurrent-queue/README.md

 * contention exist when multiple producers try to add elements into queue
 * since CAS force retry if value changed, thread may stuck in busy-wait constantly trying to call CAS and failing
 * coding is much more difficult than locking
+There are several implementation here:
+* [OneToOneBoundedArrayQueue](/src/main/java/com/java/queue/nonblocking/OneToOneBoundedArrayQueue.java) - this is naive implementation, but it still works, yet may be slow at times.
+The problem here, is that `head/tail` are both volatile, and since they changed only by one thread (one thread offering and changes `tail`, another thread polling and changes `head`), they would behave correctly and would be visible to each other.
+Yet changes made to array may not be immediately visible.
+That's why for polling, we check that value is not null, and only in this case we increase `head`.
+So it's correct, but slow.
+Ideal way if we can change array directly.
+In java, this can be achieved with either one `Unsafe` or `VarHandle`.